Greek economy to grow by up to 1.5 percent this year: IOBE

-ATHENS Greece's economy will grow by 1.5 percent or slightly lower this year, the leading IOBE think tank forecast on Thursday, sticking to a previous forecast in April.
+ATHENS (Reuters) - Greece's economy will grow by 1.5 percent or slightly lower this year, the leading IOBE think tank forecast on Thursday, sticking to a previous forecast in April.

 IOBE projects slower economic growth this year compared to the 1.8 percent forecast by the government.
 The government had also lowered its projections because delays in concluding its latest bailout review had increased uncertainty.